ato/viewenvy/README.md

 <% } %>
 ```

-There is no special ViewEnvy expression language or tag/helper syntax.
+There is no special ViewEnvy expression language or helper interface.
 Those features are accompolished
 with [standard Groovy syntax](http://groovy.codehaus.org/User+Guide).
 For the most part you can treat
 Groovy just like Java with some optional sugar like being able to write `page.article.title` in place
 of `page.getArticle().getTitle()`.